rivtlib-dev/rivtlib.github.io/docs/index.md

         - d0201_*calc_name3*.html
         - d0202_*calc_name4*.html

-The **rivt_** prefix for the project folder, the three top-level folder names (text, docs and files) and the two output doc folders (html and pdf) are required.
-The file prefix determines the report document organization with the form rvddnn_*filename*.py where dd is the division number and ddnn is the calc number.
-The rest of the file name is a user chosen label for the calc name.
+The **rivt_** prefix for the project folder and the four top-level folder names (calcs, docs, reports and sites) are required.
+The file prefix is used to organize a report and has the form rvddnn_*filename*.py, where dd is the division number and ddnn is the calc number.
+The rest of the file name is a user chosen label.
-Underscores that separate words in file and folder names are stripped out when used in the output.

-The API is designed so that only the **calcs** folder can be copied to version control and sharing.
-The folder constitutes the essential core of the calculation.
-Files in the docs folder are typically binary and proprietary files such as images, PDF attachments and client data.
+The API is designed so that only the **calcs** folder is shared.
+The folder includes all of the calculation, except for binary and proprietary files such as images, PDF attachments and client data, which are stored in the docs folder.

-Files File type	File description rivt file (.py) input model written in RivtText calc (.txt)	formatted UTF-8 output, written to screen and file doc (.pdf or .html)	formatted HTML or PDF calc output written to a file report (.pdf) collated PDF docs written to a file API Functions The rivtlib API consists of five functions that take a rivt-string as input (only four produce output) and a function that controls the output format.
-The library is imported with:

 A project is started by searching **Github** README files using the primary search term **rivt** and including additional specific terms - then cloning the